Foalz/elevator_sketch/README.md

 }

 void Display::printNumber(int num){
-  \\Change it as you need!
+  //Change it as you need!
 Make sure you have connected it at right way. switch(num){
     case 0:
       //Prints "P"